 Travelers are also advised not to drink tap water.
 Purified bottled water is readily available everywhere in Myanmar and some hotels provide complimentary.

 WHAT IS THE CURRENCY IN MYANMAR?

 The Myanmar currency is Kyats.
-We recommend visitors to bring US Dollars cash (in mint condition) which are widely accepted throughout Myanmar and are easily exchangeable for the local currency although ATM is available in big cities.
+We recommend visitors to bring US Dollars cash (small denomination notes) which are widely accepted throughout Myanmar and are easily exchangeable for the local currency although ATM is available in big cities.
 Check the exchange rate(buy/sell) at airport upon arrival or internet before your visit.